A detailed Arizona road trip itinerary to spend the perfect week in the Grand Canyon State.

 The South Rim of the Grand Canyon is around 5,000 ft above sea level, and the North Rim gets up to 8,000 ft. – aka it quickly gets damn cold no matter if you’re there during the height of summer or the winter.

-You could spend weeks around the Canyon and never see all there is to see, so in order to make it slightly less overwhelming, these are the top things I’d recommend experiencing if you’re planning a trip to the Grand Canyon, whether it’s a Grand Canyon family vacation or an Arizona honeymoon.
+You could spend weeks around the Canyon and never see all there is to see, so in order to make it slightly less overwhelming, these are the top things I’d recommend experiencing if you’re planning a trip to the Grand Canyon, whether it’s an Arizona honeymoon or Grand Canyon family vacation with the kids (don’t forget to grab these printable games for kids if so).

 Travel Tip: Stop in Flagstaff on the way to the Grand Canyon from Sedona to see the historic train depot from the Santa Fe Railroad.
 It’s also a city that is along the famous Route 66 and a great place to stop for lunch on an Arizona Road Trip.

 What to do around the Grand Canyon